Case Study: An Indigenous Nation

 K) 10

-According to the list, there are three tribes in Texas:
+According to the list, there are three federally recognized indigenous tribal nations in Texas:

-All three of these tribes arrived in Texas after the beginning of European settlement.
+All three of these indigenous tribal nations arrived in Texas after the beginning of European settlement.

 When everyone is ready to continue, unlock the next scene.